-Ms. Shinagel is Chief of DSCU’s International Military Training and Education Branch.
-She
+Ms. Shinagel is Chief of DSCU’s International Program Management Division.
+She oversees the

-oversees the training and education programs and activities that support DSCA’s mission to
+training and education programs and activities that support DSCA’s mission to build the

 implementation of international military education and training programs and policies, the

 Regional Defense Fellowship Program, and the five regional centers.

 She joined DSCA from U.S. Mission to NATO where, as Deputy Director, Defense Policy and